polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 The external partner binary is a .Net executable file (`server.exe`), with the following assumptions:

-  - It relies on the `mono` environment;
+  - It relies on the `mono` environment,
-  - when started, it will expose the services on port 9090;
+  - when started, it will expose the services on port 9090,
-  - the entry point of the image is the `server.exe` binary;
+  - the entry point of the image is the `server.exe` binary,
   - it must be run using the `/standalone` option to support daemon-like execution

 The [implementation](https://github.com/polytechnice-si/4A_ISA_TheCookieFactory/blob/develop/docker/partners/Dockerfile) is then straightforward